 parents resolve visitation and custody issues themselves, courts generally

 honor those agreements during divorce proceedings.
 If couples cannot agree,

-several procedures exist to resolve custody disputes.
+several procedures exist to resolve custody disputes and determine custody.

 Once the initial divorce papers are filed, the family court holds a temporary

 hearing to consider financial and custodial orders to put in place until

 the court enters its final divorce decree.
 If custody is contested during

 the temporary hearing, the court will issue a custody order that remains

 If the parents are unable to reach an agreement on custody on their own

 or through mediation, courts often order a custody evaluation by an outside